Essential Business Analyst vocabulary is defined below.

 A buffer is a zone around a location or point on a map that can be measured in time or distance.
 For example, a store's 15-minute drive-time buffer defines the area within which drivers can reach the store in 15 minutes.

-Census tracts are small statistical subdivisions of a county, with 1,200 to 8,000 residents typically.
+Census tracts (TR) are small statistical subdivisions of a county, typically with 1,200 to 8,000 residents.
 The boundaries are usually delineated by local committees and do not cross county or state lines.
-Tracts are identified by a six-digit code, with an implied decimal between the fourth and fifth digit.
+Tracts are identified by a six-digit code, with an implied decimal between the fourth and fifth digits.

 Classification